Waupaca County Highway Department

 - It is legal to pass a snowplow but care should be taken when attempting this maneuver because it's often difficult to see past the snowplow because of the snow cloud.
 Also the snowplow's wing blade can extend up to 10 feet beyond the width of the truck.
 Many snowplow wing blades are hit each season by vehicles attempting to pass the snowplow.

-Above is a picture of the steel beams being erected for the new Highway Facility located on CTH A.
+Above is a picture of the new Highway Facility located on CTH A.

 The Highway Department is responsible for many functions in the county including, but not limited to: